broadinstitute/cromwell/docs/cromwell_features/WorkflowCallback.md

 ```

  * `enabled`: This boolean controls whether a callback will be attempted or not.
+ * `num-threads`: The number of threads Cromwell will allocate for performing callbacks.
  * `endpoint`: This is the default URL to send the message to.
 If this is unset, and no URL is set in workflow options, no callback will be sent.
  * `auth.azure`: If true, and if Cromwell is running in an Azure environment, Cromwell will include an auth header with bearer token generated from local Azure credentials.
  * `request-backoff` and `max-retries`: Include these to override the default retry behavior (default behavior shown here).